comex/substitute/README.md

 development by writing inject_and_interpose!
 (In case you're reading this:
 Sorry I didn't respond; I tend to be very shy and so often don't reply to emails I should.)
-I think it's incredible that I was able to help a project totally unknown to me get developed; this is the kind of thing only free software can do.
+I think it's incredible that I was able to help a project totally unknown to me get developed; this is the kind of outcome only free software can achieve.
 I doubt it would have worked out as well if I had demanded coordination first.

 Third... this one is more subjective, but it's also probably the most important.
-The way I see it, jailbreaking is *fundamentally* about taking something closed and fixed and opening it up to hacking and modification;
-perhaps allowing a mess to be made, but quite possibly ending up with something unique and different.
+The way I see it, jailbreaking is *fundamentally* about taking something closed and fixed and opening it up to hacking and modification: perhaps allowing a mess to be made, but quite possibly ending up with something unique and different.
 This ideal of openness is very similar to that of free software, and I therefore believe that it's in the spirit of jailbreaking to